-So I created a visual culture of my own, called Paper People.
+So, I created a visual culture of my own, called Paper People.

 These faceless, organic people, are seemingly ordinary humans in my mind, doing ordinary things except they have excessively large hands and feet which makes them different from us, and the same as each other.
 A confluence of all people and culture in one quintessential being.
-This work is “not” a reaction to global politics or stereotypes, but rather, a naturally evolved consciousness that celebrates our differences and the ways we interact with each other.
+This work is “not” a reaction to global politics or stereotypes, but rather, a naturally evolving consciousness that celebrates our differences and the ways we interact with each other.